On 7 December 2018, the Federal Court of Australia made orders for the management of the Vocation class action.

-The Court also made orders requiring class members to take steps in relation to their participation in the class action by 4 March 2019.
+Class members were required to take steps in relation to their participation in the class action by 4 March 2019.
 This deadline has now passed.

 The proceeding is next listed for case management hearing on 7 June 2019.